-Item 9.01 Financial Statements and Exhibits
+Item 9.01.
+Financial Statements and Exhibits

-Exhibit No. Description 3.2 Lockheed Martin Corporation Amended and Restated Bylaws
+Exhibit No. Description 3.2 Lockheed Martin Corporation Amended and Restated Bylaws, effective as of January 1, 2005.

 SIGNATURES

 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned hereunto duly authorized.